The American Indian Movement in the 1960s and 1970s

 Modern Civil Rights

-Activism is the actions taken to create social change.
+Activism is action taken to create social change.
 We examined the events at specific places and began to understand the importance of location to social justice for Native Americans.
 The Red Power Movement was about Native Americans’ civil rights and regaining sovereignty.
 We focused on three events: Trail of Broken Treaties, the Occupation of Wounded Knee, and the Blackbird Bend Litigation.
 The Trail of Broken Treaties was an uprising that took place all over the country and ended in Washington D.C. at the White House.
 The Occupation at Wounded Knee was a battle for Native American sovereignty in Pine Ridge, South Dakota.
 The Blackbird Bend Litigation was a legal battle over land between the Omaha Tribe of Nebraska and Iowa land owners.
 Although these three cases are very important to Native American rights, they are not the only cases involving Natives’ rights.

 The Trail of Broken Treaties